coolnameismy/BabyBluetooth/README_en.md

 ![](http://images.jumppo.com/uploads/BabyBluetooth_logo.png)

-The easiest way to use Bluetooth (BLE )in ios,even bady can use .
+The easiest way to use Bluetooth (BLE )in ios,even baby can use .
 CoreBluetooth wrap.

 #feature